litecart/litecart/DEVELOPER.md

 Done!
 Node.js should now have installed all necessary libraries, you can now use any of the following commands:

-    grunt         (Launches all grunt tasks)
-    grunt less    (Compile and minify .min.css from .less) grunt uglify  (Uglify and minify .min.js from .js) grunt replace (Update version number in scripts from package.js) grunt phplint (Check scripts for syntax errors) grunt watch   (Watch for changes in .less and .js and update minified versions on the fly)
+    npm run grunt         (Launches all grunt tasks) npm run grunt less    (Compile and minify .min.css from .less) npm run grunt uglify  (Uglify and minify .min.js from .js) npm run grunt replace (Update version number in scripts from package.js) npm run grunt phplint (Check scripts for syntax errors) npm run grunt watch   (Watch for changes in .less and .js and update minified versions on the fly) npm run hash          (Update checksums.md5 for all tracked files)

     npm update    (Update your node modules to newer versions)